mrjohnmorrow/mrjohnmorrow.github.io/_posts/2014-11-18-google-foobar-2.md

 As I was debugging, I began to think that this had to be an over-complicated solution to the problem.
 I went to Wikipedia and found that the much simpler "Earliest Finishing Time" algorithm was the optimal solution:

+* Sort the intervals by earliest finishing time
+* Accept each interval of it doesn't conflict with the reviously accepted intervals

+This took only a few minutes to implement and passed the tests on the Foobar website.
+You can even prove the correctness of this algorithm by using a [charging argument](http://en.wikipedia.org/wiki/Charging_argument)